Central Puget Sound Chapter

 Rich retired in 2006 after a 34-year career with the National Park Service, all at Olympic National Park.
 He held positions in aviation and fire management, forestry and natural resources management.
 During the Elwha Dam removal project, he did extensive research and planning for the associated habitat restoration.
 He was intimately involved in the field research on the Park's non-native mountain goats and was the leader of the high-risk aerial capture and translocation program.

-A presentation celebrating the abundance of the abundant areas of the alpine with Andy MacKinnon.
+A presentation celebrating the abundance of the abundant areas of the alpine.

 Andy is a Research Ecologist in the Coast Forest Region Research Section of the British Columbia Ministry of Forests, Lands and Natural Resource Operations.
 To almost everyone interested in our native plants, Andy MacKinnon is a well-known name.
 Andy is co-author of Plants of the Pacific Northwest and more recently, Alpine Plants of the Northwest with Jim Pojar.
 Thank you for this incredible presentation and celebration of plant resilience.